How can plurilingualism amongst young people be harnessed for creativity?

 The Stephen Spender Trust is a charity that promotes literary translation and early 20th century literature by means of two poetry translation prizes (The Stephen Spender Prize, in association with the Guardian, and the Joseph Brodsky/Stephen Spender Prize, a biennial Russian–English translation competition); Translation Nation (translation workshops in primary and secondary schools); Translators in Schools (a professional development programme); and seminars.

-Multilingual Creativity was a collaboration between King College London's School of Education, Communication & Society and Free Word, supported by the Calouste Gulbenkian Foundation and the Cultural Institute at King's.
+Multilingual Creativity was a collaboration between King College London's School of Education, Communication & Society and Free Word, supported by the Calouste Gulbenkian Foundation.
+It was supported by the university's Culture team.